Why We Need More (and Better!) Research on Kids and Tech

 What we don't know is what effects this "always on" digital culture are having on our health, relationships, and communities -- especially when it comes to kids.
 The truth is, technology is changing and evolving at a rapid pace, and research simply isn't keeping up.
 And with research we can come up with informed solutions and strategies to ensure kids' and families' digital well-being.

 That's why we're excited about the Children and Media Research Advancement Act (CAMRA), a bipartisan and bicameral bill recently introduced by Senators Ed Markey (D-Mass.), Ben Sasse (R-Neb.), Roy Blunt (R-Mo.), Brian Schatz (D-Hawaii), Susan Collins (R-Maine), and Michael Bennet (D-Colo.) as well as Representatives John Delaney (D-Md.) and Ted Budd (R-N.C.).
 The bill would direct the National Institutes of Health to conduct and support research on media and tech's impact on the health and well-being of kids and teens.
 As the largest public funder of biomedical research in the world, the National Institutes of Health has the unparalleled ability to support long-term and meaningful research.

 Data on the impact of media and tech on kids can help identify evidence-based harms and opportunities to inform needed changes.
 Initial research has confirmed what many families have seen in their own lives: Digital connectivity is beneficial for learning, creating, and connecting; at the same time, excessive and problematic use of digital devices can leave kids feeling addicted, unhappy, and distracted.
 But more research is needed, on everything from brain development to the influence of tech on relationships and vulnerable communities.
 We need far better data, using a range of methodologies, with populations that accurately represent the population of the United States.

-Find out more about our ongoing research here, and if you want an alert when this bill comes up for a vote and you can make your voice heard on this issue?
+Want to make your voice heard on this issue?
 Join Common Sense and UNICEF and urge Congress to support CAMRA.
-Together, we can make sure we have all the facts we need to help raise happy and healthy kids and teens in today's digital world.
+Together, we can make sure we have all the facts we need to help raise happy and healthy kids and teens in today’s digital world.